infinum/enumerations/README.md

 @post.status = Status.find(:draft)
 ```

 > If you try to set value that is not an Enumeration value (except `nil`), you will get an `Enumerations::InvalidValueError` exception.
+You can turn this exception off in configuration.

 Also, you can set enumeration value like this: